wongwil/wongwil.github.io/_posts/2020-11-02-dont-fear-AI.md

 <div style="text-align:center; margin: 10px"><img src="/assets/tech_art.jpg" height="170px" /></div>

 #### Creating fear
 People start to overestimate and generalize what AI can do and think that anything can be generated with AI.
-E.g AI starts to generate fake [media](https://www.ft.com/content/55a39e92-8357-11ea-b872-8db45d5f6714) and fake news to start war.
+E.g. AI starts to generate fake [media](https://www.ft.com/content/55a39e92-8357-11ea-b872-8db45d5f6714) and fake news to start war.
 Or this [article](https://www.fastcompany.com/90134278/biased-ai-is-a-threat-to-civil-liberty-the-aclu-has-a-plan-to-fix-it) and also on my first blog talking about algorithms could be used in future to decide more serious issues, like prison sentences.
 Biased AI is a threat to our freedom.